Project516/RaspberryPiGuide/servarr.md

 `wget -qO- https://raw.githubusercontent.com/Sonarr/Sonarr/develop/distribution/debian/install.sh | sudo bash`

 depending if you want to use curl or wget.
 That's all!
 The script will walk you through the installation.

+### Make sure to verify the scripts before running them!

 ## Radarr Install Guide
 Unlike Sonarr, [Radarr](https://radarr.video) has no "official" installation script.
 There is a community install script for Radarr and other tools in the [Servarr](https://wiki.servarr.com) suite.
 Run